puppetlabs/puppetserver-helm-chart/README.md

 The Ingress resource is disabled by default, but if it is enabled then ssl-passthrough must be used so that puppet agents will get the expected server certificate when connecting to the service.
 This feature must be enabled on the Ingress resource itself, but also must be enabled via command line argument to the NGINX Ingress Controller.
 More information on that can be found [here](<https://kubernetes.github.io/ingress-nginx/user-guide/cli-arguments/>).

+> **NOTE**: Ingress URLs must be passed in the `Values.puppetserver.masters.fqdns.alternateServerNames`.
+Also - in the `Values.puppetserver.compilers.fqdns.alternateServerNames` (if Puppet Compilers and their Ingress resources are deployed).

 ## Migrating from Bare-Metal Puppet Infrastructure

 ### Auto-Signing Certificate Requests